ginganotnigg/Karma/README.md

 ## Introduction

 It's a sub API for SkillSharp, which use in Scenario and Interview features.
+It used:
-It used **Edge TTS** to convert text to sound.
+- **Edge TTS** to convert text to sound.
+- **Rhubarb Lip Sync** to generate lip-sync JSON data.